THOMASELOVE/431-classes-2023/projA/projectA_proposal.md

 :--------------------------: | :----------------------------------------
 Richael Gambrah | no word from student
-Vetrica Le Maitre | initial work expected Friday 2023-10-06 at noon Gayan (Sam) Samuditha | no word from student
-Krishna Mridha | initial work expected Wednesday 2023-10-04 at 9 AM Tony Nunnery | no word from student
+Vetrica Le Maitre | initial work expected Friday 2023-10-06 at noon Krishna Mridha | initial work expected Wednesday 2023-10-04 at 9 AM